-While we drove to Bara and back, always paid attention to the numerous pointers of sights.
-Most of all I was interested in the names: "Gradiste" and "Praskvitsa".
+While we drove to Bara On the way back and forth, I always paid attention to the numerous signs indicating landmarks.
+The names that intrigued me most were "Hradiště" and "Praskvitsa."
 It turned out they were monasteries.
-Oddly enough, the first time I managed to persuade my husband to turn around and look at the “Gradiste” monastery “with one eye”.
+Oddly enough, I managed to persuade my husband to turn off and take a quick look at the Hradiště Monastery on the first try.

-Although the day was drawing to a close and the sun was gone, we did not regret at all that we went there - not a single soul, only a quiet, slightly gloomy and mysterious atmosphere of the church complex reigned.
-While wandering around the churchyard, an old record with the chants of the church male choir suddenly started playing.
-Apparently we've been noticed.
-Of course, we did not understand what they sang about, but the echoes of their singing reverberated throughout the complex, adding color to the gloomy atmosphere.
+Although the day was drawing to a close and the sun had already set, we didn't regret going in at all.
+Not a soul was there, and the church complex's quiet, slightly gloomy, and mysterious atmosphere reigned.
+While we were wandering around the churchyard, an old recording of a male church choir suddenly began playing.
+Apparently, they'd noticed us.
+We couldn't understand what they were singing, of course, but the echoes of their singing carried throughout the complex, adding color to the gloomy atmosphere.

-The Church of St. Nicholas was opened; It was interesting to look at the old frescoes on its walls.
-Read more about it in the Guide - Monastery "Gradiste".
+The Church of St. Nicholas was open; it was fascinating to admire the ancient frescoes on its walls.
+Read more about this in the – Guide.
+Monastery “Gradiste”.

 On the way back we noticed one plant; it differed from others in that our ubiquitous compatriots left a message on it: